pfrlv/plofier-web/README.md

 ## Plofier

-A simple web app for background music from the [Box Radio](https://boxradio.net/).
+A simple web app for background Lofi music from the [Box Radio](https://boxradio.net/).
 <br />Work, study and relax.

 ### Roadmap